blakadder/zigbee/_zigbee/LoraTap_SS600ZB.md

 ## Pairing
 To pair the device, open it with a screwdriver and press the pairing button for 5 seconds until the yellow indicator light flashes.

+## Pairing (Alternative Method)
+To pair the device, press and hold any of the buttons for 10 seconds until the yellow indicator light flashes.

+The model which I received required a double-inclusion - when first added, ZHA said the device was configured but the buttons did not trigger events and the yellow indicator light continued to flash.
+In this case, open the switch, remove and replace the battery and pair the device a second time.